Hamilton Campos: Club career

 Hamilton Campos scored 28 goals in his debut season for Tuna Luso.
-In 1957,Tuna Luso played in São Luís against Sampaio Corrêa.
+In 1957, Tuna Luso played in São Luís against Sampaio Corrêa.
 Sampaio had lost this game and scheduled a rematch in the next coming days.
 Estanislau, Tuna Luso’s star striker, had fallen ill in the lead up to the match, so that gave Hamilton the perfect chance to show his ability.

-On May 26th 1957, he was named in the starting line-up against Sampaio Corrêa and scored 4 goals against them in a 4-4 draw.
+On 26 May 1957, he was named in the starting line-up against Sampaio Corrêa and scored four goals against them in a 4–4 draw.
 This was enough to spark the interest of the Ferroviario Esporte Clube board.
-Hamilton was Campos offered Cr$100 thousand for a two and a half year deal which he accepted.
+Hamilton Campos was offered Cr$100 thousand for a two and a half year deal which he accepted.
 Hamilton spent a month preparing and getting used to the new club, until his debut came around.
 He played Sampaio Corrêa in the first round of the Campeonato Maranhense in 1957.
-Against Sampaio Corrêa, he already showed how good he was as a goalscorer, but Sampaio Corrêa were 2-0 up and Hamilton did nothing.
+Against Sampaio Corrêa, he already showed how good he was as a goalscorer, but Sampaio Corrêa were 2–0 up and Hamilton did nothing.
 The crowd started chanting, “Where's the hundred contos, where's the hundred contos?”

 In 1959, due to administrative problems, the board of Ferroviario Esporte Clube decided to stop competing and dissolved the professional team.
 In the same year, he got an offer from Santa Cruz and it could not be ignored as Hamilton was sold for three hundred thousand reis.
-He arrived half way through the course of the Campeonato Pernambucano and managed to be the top scorer with 8 goals and won the Campeonato Pernambucano.
-At Santa Cruz Futebol Clube, Hamilton scored 71 goals for them and at one point he was even rumoured to join Botafogo, whom at the time had the likes of Nílton Santos, Mário Zagallo and Garrincha.
+He arrived half way through the course of the Campeonato Pernambucano and managed to be the top scorer with eight goals and won the Campeonato Pernambucano.
+At Santa Cruz, Hamilton scored 71 goals for them and at one point he was even rumoured to join Botafogo, whom at the time had the likes of Nílton Santos, Mário Zagallo and Garrincha.
 This was negotiated highly, but unfortunately never happened.

 In 1963, the president of Moto Club, Salomao Mata, brought him to Rio de Janeiro on loan.
 He soon showed his quality by scoring 20 goals that year.
 His performances allowed him to be called up for the Maranhense team.
 On four occasions he became the top scorer of the Campeonato Maranhense.
 In 1963 he scored 20 goals, in 1964 8 goals, in 1966 he scored 20 goals and in 1969 he shared the title with Gimico from Ferrim, both scoring 6 goals.